yash-raj202134/RecommendaFy-Project/README.md

 ## Integrating with Flask and E-Commerce Website

 After building the recommendation system, the next step is integrating it with a Flask web application to provide a user-friendly interface.

-Key features include:
+Scope of work include:

 - **User Registration**: Allow users to create accounts and log in.
 - **Product Browsing**: Enable users to explore products with essential information, including images, descriptions, prices, and ratings.